Graduate Students with Disabilities

 Do you have a newly diagnosed or newly acquired disability?
 Did you require academic accommodations during your undergrad?

-If you believe you may require academic accommodations, both new and returning students, on campus or distance students, should contact the Disability Services Office (DSO).
-The DSO can assist you in connecting with those services, supports, and resources within the Queen's community.
+If you believe you may require academic accommodations, both new and returning students, on campus or distance students, should contact the Queen's Student Accessibility Services (QSAS).
+The QSAS can assist you in connecting with those services, supports, and resources within the Queen's community.

 Education, Training, and Awareness page lists many workshops and certificates offered at Queens.

 Awards, Scholarships and Bursaries

 Queen's University’s financial assistance consists of merit-based scholarships, need-based bursaries, and awards based on academic achievement.
 There is a range of financial assistance and services available to students with disabilities at Queen's.
 Students are strongly encouraged to contact the Student Awards Office for complete information.

 Queen’s University offers The Queen's General Bursary which is available to all students in all years of study who have a demonstrated financial need.